Felicity Huffman Gets Prison Time in College Admissions Scandal

 On Friday, a federal judge sentenced Huffman to 14 days in prison after she pleaded guilty in May to a charge of conspiracy to commit mail fraud and honest services mail fraud.

-“Trying to be a good mother doesn’t excuse this,” Judge Indira Talwani said after handing down the sentence, which included a $30,000 fine, 250 hours of community service, and supervised release for one year.
+“Trying to be a good mother doesn’t excuse this,” Judge Indira Talwani said before handing down the sentence, which included a $30,000 fine, 250 hours of community service, and supervised release for one year.
+Huffman was ordered to report to prison within six weeks.

 “I can only say that I am so sorry, Sophia,” Huffman, 56 said minutes earlier, her voice cracking through tears.
 “I was frightened.
 I was stupid and I was so wrong.”